open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/modules/dblink.html.md

 Greenplum Database supports `dblink` connections between databases in Greenplum Database installations with the same major version number.
 You can also use `dblink` to connect to other Greenplum Database installations that use compatible `libpq` libraries.

-**Note:** `dblink` is intended for database users to perform short ad hoc queries in other databases. `dblink` is not intended for use as a replacement for external tables or for administrative tools such as `gpcopy`.
+> **Note** `dblink` is intended for database users to perform short ad hoc queries in other databases. `dblink` is not intended for use as a replacement for external tables or for administrative tools such as `gpcopy`.

 The Greenplum Database `dblink` module is a modified version of the PostgreSQL `dblink` module.
 There are some restrictions and limitations when you use the module in Greenplum Database.